aladdinid/fabric-devkit/README.md

 # Disclaimer

 Unless otherwise specified, the artefacts in this repository are distributed under Apache 2 license.

-In particular, the chaincodes are provided on "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+All artefacts found here are provided on "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+Aladdin Blockchain Technologies Ltd has the descretion in deciding any features to be incorporated or removed from this repository.